Susan McMaster: Editing career

 McMaster is a member of the League of Canadian Poets, The Writers' Union of Canada, the Writers' Federation of Nova Scotia, PEN (Canada), the Writers' Trust, SOCAN, Access copyright, and the Religious Society of Friends (Quakers).

 Personal life

 McMaster lives in Ottawa, Ontario.
 She and her husband Ian spend part of each summer at their cottage in Nova Scotia on the Bay of Fundy.
-They have two grown daughters, Morel and Aven, and two grandchildren.
+They have two grown daughters, Morel and Aven, and three grandchildren.